ryancwalsh/cars/README.md

 - don't use "headless" mode but instead have it open an actual browser window
 - tell it to rely on the "userDataDir" of my real browser where I've already passed the captcha
 - use https://www.npmjs.com/package/puppeteer-extra-plugin-stealth
+- run the browser via a TypeScript script directly instead of within a Next.js API endpoint

 it seems to work. 🤞